perlpunk/shell-completions/README.md

 ### Bash

+For a specific script, just source it:

+    $ source /path/to/shell-completions/bash/commandname.bash

-Put this in your `.bashrc`:
+Put this in your `.bashrc` for using all completions:

     for i in /path/to/shell-completions/bash/*.bash; do source $i; done

 ### Zsh

+For activating the completions, you can do:

+    % fpath=(/path/to/shell-completions/zsh $fpath)
+    % compinit

+To just try out completion for one specific script, you can also do:

+    % source /path/to/shell-completions/zsh/_commandname
+    % compdef _commandname commandname

-Put this in your `.zshrc`:
+Put this in your `.zshrc` for activating all completions:

     # before the compinit call
     fpath=('/path/to/shell-completions/zsh' $fpath)

-Now `exec zsh`.

-If you just updated an existing completion script, it's enough to source it:
+This way zsh won't load all functions at startup, but the completions will get autoloaded dynamically when the command is first used.

+When developing a new completion, after a change it's enough to source it, without calling `compinit` again:

-    source /path/to/shell-completions/zsh/_scriptname
+    % source /path/to/shell-completions/zsh/_commandname

 ## See Also

 * https://github.com/zsh-users/zsh-completions - Over 130 completion scripts
   for zsh
+* https://github.com/unixorn/awesome-zsh-plugins - A collection of ZSH
+  frameworks, plugins & themes
 * https://github.com/complete-shell - A different approach for generating
-  completions
+  and installing completions for bash